 NOTE: The maximum penalty cannot exceed the national average yearly premium for a bronze plan.

 Many Americans will be able to avoid the fee by applying for an exemption.
 Even if you obtain an exemption, you may still find affordable coverage options through Medicaid, catastrophic coverage, or the Marketplace.

 According to the CBO: Almost 90% of the 30 plus million Americans without insurance will not pay the penalty for not having insurance in 2016, mostly due to the number of exemptions.

 The following video explains the Individual Mandate tax penalty:

 How the ObamaCare Tax Penalty Works

-Your tax penalty (shared responsibility fee) for not having insurance is paid on your federal income taxes at the end of the year.
-If your taxable income is below 133% of the federal poverty level you are exempt from this tax.
+Your tax penalty (Individual Shared Responsibility Fee) for not having insurance is paid with your federal income taxes at the end of the year.
+If your taxable income is below 133% of the Federal Poverty Level, you are exempt from this tax.

 2014 = $95 per adult and $47.50 per child per year | or 1% of your income (whichever is greater)

 2015 = $325 per person and $162.50 per child per year | or 2% of your income (whichever is greater)

 2016 = $695 per person and $347.50 per child per year | or 2.5% of your income (whichever is greater)